srujandeshpande/attendance_app_IO/README.md

 ## Make sure you have everything installed!
 Go through the [installation instructions](https://github.com/srujandeshpande/attendance_app_IO/blob/master/installations.md) and make sure you've got everything set.

-## Clone the Repo
+## Download the files
-If you have git, clone this repo.
+If you have git, fork/clone this repo.
 If you don't have git, download the zip.

 ## Navigate to the downloaded/cloned repository
 Do this on command line (terminal or command prompt)